On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

-\begin{remark} The ideas of the first two entering rules are to examine the most restrictive constraints so that we can remove as many redundant constraints or identify infeasibility as early as possible. \end{remark}
+\begin{remark} The ideas of the first two entering rules are to examine the most restrictive constraints so that (a) we can remove as many redundant constraints as possible using (\ref{enteringV}) and Theorem \ref{redundantEqRow} (if an entering facet is redundant and removed, we select another one), or (b) we can identify the infeasibility as early as possible (we will discuss this in Section \ref{identifyInfeasibility}). \end{remark}